 I’ve been much faster to require my children to help around the house and expect them to quickly do as I ask.
 I feel like it’s helped me recognize more clearly that Bart and I are the authorities in this house and that just because some of our children are capable of throwing impressive tantrums when they don’t get what they want doesn’t mean they get to run the show.

 I know I say this every time I read a really great non-fiction book, but I’ll say it again.
-If I belonged to a book club where I was responsible for choosing a book, this would be the one I’d pick this year.
+If I belonged to a book club where I was responsible for choosing a book, The Collapse of Parenting would be the one I’d pick this year.

 Now I need to read his book focused on parents of daughters, Girls on the Edge.